satshas/Coffee-Grinder/README.md

 <div align="center"><img src="media/g17.jpg" width="60%"></div>

-2. Assemble the botom 3D printed cap to the square aluminum piece with the big hole in the center (this assembled part will be refered as "top of the grinding chamber" in the next steps).

 3. Attach the male part of the M5x60mm standofs to the bottom ob the grinding chamber.